SEO Doesn’t Have to Be Complicated (But It Does Have to Be Done Right)

 </p>

-• Link to both newer and older content
+- Link to both new and old content

 <urlset xmlns="http://www.sitemaps.org/schemas/sitemap/0.9">